saschwarz/steve-agilitynerd/content/deck-remodeling.rst

    </div>

-Replacing the stairs was fiddly.
+Replacing the stair risers and treads was fiddly too.
 I'd never put in stairs before and I had some problems getting four foot wide stair treads that weren't warped or damaged at any of the big box stores.
-On the patio side the rise is 2 inches taller than "standard".
-I decided to go with a stone step that contrasts in color slightly from the patio to make it visible.
+On the patio side the rise is 2 inches taller than a "standard" rise.
+So I decided to go with a stone step that contrasts in color slightly from the patio and I raised it slightly above the patio to create a shadow line to make it visible.

 In other stair news, removing the one set of stairs meant I had to reconstruct the Unilock brick planter to cover that area.
 Of course in the mean time Unilock has discontinued the larger brick caps that made up my planter.
-So I ended up getting smaller ones and alternating longer/smaller blocks to come up with a more planned look.
+So I ended up getting the new smaller ones and alternating longer/smaller blocks to come up with a more planned look.
 Of course I had to buy a cutoff grinder to cut blocks to fit...

 .. raw:: html